deachne/WL8-Indicator-Builder/next steps notes.md

   - IntelliSense and code completion for C# and WealthLab functions
   - Error diagnostics for basic syntax errors
   - Toggle between read-only and editable modes
-- Chart visualization and template selection
+- Chart visualization with TradingView Lightweight Charts integration, featuring:
+  - Real-time chart updates based on selected indicators
+  - Dark theme to match the UI
+  - Support for multiple technical indicators (SMA, EMA, RSI, MACD, Bollinger Bands)
+  - Responsive design that adapts to container size
+  - Error handling for smooth indicator transitions
 - AI assistant integrated with documentation, builder, and Q&A pages
-- Mock RAG system implemented for document retrieval
+- Enhanced RAG system with ChromaDB integration and code-aware document processing
-- API endpoints for querying and suggestions
+- API endpoints for querying and suggestions with automatic fallback mechanism
 - Responsive layout with optimized UI components
+- Scripts for importing documentation and managing the ChromaDB server

 ## Next Steps
 As outlined in the updated PROJECT.md, the next steps for the project are:

-### Indicator Builder Enhancement
+### Indicator Builder Enhancement ✅
 - ✅ Implement Monaco editor for C# code editing
-- Integrate TradingView charts for visualization
+- ✅ Integrate TradingView charts for visualization
-- Create console output component for debugging

 ### RAG System Improvements
-- Replace the mock implementation with ChromaDB for better document vectorization
+- ✅ Replace the mock implementation with ChromaDB for better document vectorization
+- ✅ Implement code-aware document processing
-- Add support for more advanced retrieval techniques
+- Add support for more advanced retrieval techniques like re-ranking
 - Implement code generation capabilities based on documentation context
+- Implement AI model selection feature to allow choosing between OpenAI and Anthropic models for indicator building and assistance

 ### User Experience
 - Implement user authentication for saving and sharing indicators